-If the $K$ matrix possesses ZSMs, and all the LZSMs and RZSMs, $\mathbf{u}_j$ and $\mathbf{v}_j$, are localized at opposite $w$ boundaries, the ZSMs and their exponentially small singular values dominant contribution to upper-right or lower-left elements of $K^{-1}$.
-More specifically, if all the LZSMs localizes at $w_1$ boundary and all the RZSMs localizes at $w_2$ boundary, the ZSMs and their exponentially small singular values dominate the lower-left elements of $K^{-1}$; if all the LZSMs localizes at $w_2$ boundary and all the RZSMs localizes at $w_1$ boundary, the ZSMs and their exponentially small singular values dominate the upper-right elements of $K^{-1}$.
+More specifically, if all the LZSMs localize at $w_1$ boundary and all the RZSMs localize at $w_2$ boundary, then, the ZSMs and their exponentially small singular values dominate the contribution to lower-left elements of $K^{-1}$ [see Fig.~\ref{particleloopbraiding}(e), column 1]; if all the LZSMs localize at $w_2$ boundary and all the RZSMs localize at $w_1$ boundary, then, the ZSMs and their exponentially small singular values dominate the contribution to upper-right elements of $K^{-1}$ [see Fig.~\ref{particleloopbraiding}(e), column 2].
 In both cases, the bulk modes contribute exponentially small values to lower-left or upper-right elements of $K^{-1}$.
 That is,